-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XV.
-REG CREATION.
-Would the project: a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes a/b. curre include poter prope or be destinded prope proposed project would establish an agricultural product processing for the developed with a vineyard, orchard and single-family residence of the design of the property accelerate those recreational facilities' deterioration.
-The property, consisting of winery employees and guests, some of whom might fore or after visits.
-However, given that the purpose of those individuation, such visits to area recreational facilities are anticipated to be iteration of the park amenities.
-No new parks or other public recreations winery. easures : None required. with accessory esidents who vosal would income visit recreationals' trips are rinfrequent and v structures.
-The provould utilize existing rease the number onal facilities in the elated to the winer would not drasticated. proposed project or parks in the of people on the error area outsidery as the prima ally accelerate ct area and ne of work ry the XVI.
-TD NSDODTATION/TDAFFIC Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact AVI. a) ANSPORTATION/TRAFFIC.
-Would the project: Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system and/or conflict with General Plan Policy CIR-16, which seeks to maintain an adequate Level of Service (LOS) at signalized and unsignalized intersections, or reduce the effectiveness of existing transit services or pedestrian/bicycle facilities? \boxtimes b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the Napa County Transportation and Planning Agency for designated roads or highways? c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes d) Substantially increase hazards due to a design feature, (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+The proposed project would establish an agricultural product processing facility (winery) on an existing, 10.23-acre property that a/b. is currently developed with a vineyard and single-family residence.
+With the proposed winery, approximately two-thirds of the existing vineyard area would be retained, and the single-family residence would be retained for residential use.
+The proposed project includes no residential units nor accompanying introduction of new residents who would utilize existing parks in the area and potentially accelerate those recreational facilities' deterioration.
+The proposal would increase the number of people the property, consisting of winery employees (up to six during harvest season, up to four at other times of year) and guests (up to 25 per day, with a maximum of 160 per week), some of whom might visit recreational facilities in the area outside of work or before or after visits.
+However, given that the purpose of those individuals' trips are related to the winery as the primary destination, such visits to area recreational facilities are anticipated to be infrequent and would not drastically accelerate the deterioration of the park amenities.
+No new parks or other public recreational amenities are proposed to be built with the proposed winery.

+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVI.
+TRA ANSPORTATION/TRAFFIC.
+Would the project: moorporation a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system and/or conflict with General Plan Policy CIR-16, which seeks to maintain an adequate Level of Service (LOS) at signalized and unsignalized intersections, or reduce the effectiveness of existing transit services or pedestrian/bicycle facilities. b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the Napa County Transportation and Planning Agency for designated roads or highways? $\boxtimes$ c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? $\boxtimes$ d) Substantially increase hazards due to a design feature, (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\boxtimes$ e) Result in inadequate emergency access? $\boxtimes$ f) Conflict with General Plan Policy CIR-23, which requires new uses to meet their anticipated parking demand, but to avoid providing excess parking which could stimulate unnecessary vehicle trips or activity exceeding the site's capacity? $\boxtimes$ g) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? $\boxtimes$